Meet EPA Scientist Valerie Zartarian, Ph.D.

 My career has provided extraordinary opportunities to conduct innovative research and develop tools for the benefit of improving human health.
 I like that my research balances sound science, creativity, and practical use for the general public.

-I've had the opportunity to interact with community stakeholders and to collaborate with top scientists in EPA's Office of Research and Development (ORD) and EPA's Regional and Program Offices.
+I've had the opportunity to interact with state, community, and tribal stakeholders and to collaborate with top scientists in EPA's Office of Research and Development (ORD) and EPA's Regional and Program Offices.
 I'm truly in awe of my colleagues, and feel extremely grateful and proud to be a researcher with EPA.

 When did you first know you wanted to pursue science?